 Quebec City restaurants and more where you can discover local specialties

 Discover culinary Quebec City with us.
-We have often explored the city as tour guides and travel bloggers.
+We have as Tour guide and travel blogger explored the city often.
 We placed particular emphasis on Quebec City restaurants with local specialties.
 We discovered some of their delicious secrets.
 Quebec City offers an impressive variety of local specialties.
 These range from savory to sweet.

 Quebec City's culinary landscape is deeply rooted in French and indigenous cuisine.
 But it has its own unique spin.
 Here you can find authentic ones poutine, a must for every visitor.
 But there is so much more to try.
 How about tourtière, a savory meat pie?
 Or sugar pie, a sweet dessert made from maple syrup?
 An insight into that Food from Quebec you can find here.